-Within Amador County and south, just across the Mokelumne River, is a thriving creative art community, and this is the best time to experience it, even meet artists.
-Can’t make Saturdays?
-You can go on the Art Trek ANYTIME that the galleries are open.
+You can go on the Art Trek ANYTIME that the 13 galleries are open.
 Go to to find the details about each month’s specific gallery events.
-A brochure is available that acts at a quick reference guide — a map, names, addresses, and hours of operation or visit www.amadorarts.org
+A brochure is available that acts at a quick reference guide — a map, names, addresses, and hours of operation.

-Here is a brief listing in alphabetical order of participating galleries and if they have featured art in October:
+Here is brief listing in alphabetical order of participating galleries and if they have featured art in October:

 Add Art– Jackson.
 Fine art framing services and the colorful original work of the late John Johannsen are featured.
 This world renowned artist’s vibrant and whimsical canvases are sought after by many collectors.
 Even though his home/studio where he once lived and stored his work in Jackson burned to the ground last year, but here, you can still see and buy Johannsen’s rare works.
 20 Main Street, 209-223-3339, M-F 10:30-5